doctypehuman/sql/README.md

 ### Select

-Extracting data is the first step and is an important step in databasae management.
+Extracting data is the first step and is an important step in database management.
 We need to use the *SELECT* statement to extract data.

 The syntax for a simple Select statement is: